ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 In the beginning, the supervised cost dominates clearly due to the slowly increasing weight of the unsupervised cost.
 As a result, the unsupervised cost first increases violently until its gradients start taking effect.

-Though MNIST can be considered as a toy dataset by the actual Machine Learning standards, showing robust performance on a weakly supervised version of it is a strong indicator that Temporal Ensembling is a solid approach for semi-supervised learning.
+Though MNIST can be considered as a toy dataset by the actual Machine Learning standards, showing robust performance on a weakly-supervised setting is less trivial.
+It is a strong indicator that Temporal Ensembling is a solid approach to consider for semi-supervised learning.

 ### A short disclaimer